10 Unique Places to Visit in Nevada

 6) Rhyolite & Goldwell Open Air Museum

-Becoming a boomtown after the discovery of high grade ore in 1905, Rhyolite stood out among the rest of the mining camps of the time.
-Even attracting the attention and money of Charles M. Schwab in 1907.
+When it comes to unique places to visit in Nevada, Rhyolite and the Goldwell Open Air Museum are up there with the best.
+After the discovery of high grade ore in 1905, Rhyolite stood out among the rest of the mining camps of the time.
+Even attracting the attention of Charles M. Schwab in 1907.
 Despite its success, the town’s quick decline was just as impressive as it’s rise.
 By 1920, all but 14 people had moved on.

 The Goldwell Open Air Museum was established in the 1980’s as a direct result of the increase in tourism at nearby Death Valley.
 Artist Albert Szukalski created the museum’s most famous sculpture, a ghostly take on the, “The Last Supper”, painting.
-The museum is located at the southern entrance of the town and is a must see.
+Both of these attractions are located just a few miles outside the town of Beatty.

 8) Lovelock Cave